EYP - TVHS form partnership

 But the new EYP Fab Lab does more than just benefit TVHS students.

 Questar III District Superintendent James Baldwin said the lab will benefit students of schools through the Questar III and Capital Region BOCES.
 As students at Tech Valley High gain knowledge, so do their teachers who in turn share their experiences and knowledge with teachers across the region, country and even world through professional development classes.

-Just last year, more than 500 area educators and business leaders took part in professional development offerings at the school.
+In 2011, more than 500 area educators and business leaders took part in professional development offerings at the school.

 "EYP’s support is not only shaping the education of students at

 shaping the growth and education of students from all over.
 Thank you EYP for being

 such visionaries," Baldwin stated.

 EYP's John Tobin, LEED AP and director of architecture for the international firm, said the support is "a real ‘win-win’ for EYP and educators."